 There are many different types of genetic testing products that we offer, including:

-- Hereditary cancer tests that assess your cancer risk
+- Hereditary cancer tests that assess your genetic cancer risk

 - Diagnostic tests that assist in the diagnosis of disease